mattermost/docs/source/guides/playbooks.rst

 * :doc:`Playbooks Overview </playbooks/overview>` - Learn about Mattermost Playbooks features.
 * :doc:`Navigate Mattermost </playbooks/navigating-mattermost>` - Find your way around Mattermost.
+* :doc:`Get Started with Playbooks </playbooks-get-started-with-playbooks>` - Get started with Mattermost Playbooks.
-* :doc:`Get Started </playbooks/getting-started>` - Enable Playbooks for your Mattermost instance and learn how to set them up.
+* :doc:`Access Playbooks </playbooks/getting-started>` - Enable Playbooks for your Mattermost instance and learn how to set them up.
 * :doc:`Playbooks Permissions </playbooks/playbooks-permissions>` - Configure and granulate access controls for playbooks.
 * :doc:`Plan Playbooks </playbooks/setting-up-playbooks>` - Create checklists, templates, and actions, for your Playbooks and manage permissions for your team.
 * :doc:`Run Playbooks </playbooks/running-playbooks>` - Initiate Playbooks, make announcements, and get information about your workflows.